Mathorga/rughai/README.md

     * **center_y[bool][optional]**: whether the animation should be centered on its y-axis.</br>
     * **anchor_x[int][optional]**: the x component of the animation-specific anchor point.
 This is ignored if "center_x" is true.</br>
     * **anchor_y[int][optional]**: the y component of the animation-specific anchor point.
 This is ignored if "center_y" is true.</br>
+    * **loop[bool][optional]**: whether the animation should loop or not.
+Defaults to true.
+This is useful when a non looping state should stick for a long time (e.g. destroyed or destroy when no destroy is provided).
   * **animations[object]**: object defining all animations by category.
 Categories are "idle", "meet_in", "meeting", "meet_out", "interact", "hit" and "destroy".
 Every element in each category is defined as follows:</br>
     * **name[string]**: the name of the animation name, as defined in animation_specs.</br>
     * **weight[int]**: the selection weight of the specific animation, used during the animation selection algorithm.
 Probability for a specific animation is calculated as `animation_weight / category_weight_sum`</br>